Having a talent is one thing; but that’s never enough to succeed in the long term at something. You have to also have perseverance.

 That’s no easy task — and part of the perseverance conundrum.

 Anyway, no one really tells us that it takes a long time to become good at something.
 Mostly what we are taught, is that someone has an inbuilt talent, and they’ve just found the means to capitalize on it, like in the music industry.
 But you have to learn from observing others, in all walks of life, about how they’ve become good at something.

 What’s kept them going through thick and thin, perfecting the thing they care about.
-It’s like a marriage, the relationship of you with a creative pursuit, which funnily enough, is the only thing that we are really collectively taught to persevere at!
+It’s like a marriage, the relationship of you with a creative pursuit, which, funnily enough, is the only thing that we are really ever collectively taught to persevere at!